This is a brief description. For more details, please see my Mid-Air Display at SIGGRAPH 2017 webpage.

 The first video link listed below shows an external view of one simulation run, where a soldier walks through a MOUT site.
 The soldier's computed position is shown as a colored disk under the soldier.
 The soldier's field of view is rendered, and when beacons are spotted they are drawn in yellow.
 The second video shows the same simulation run from a first-person perspective.
 Buildings and beacons have virtual green outlines rendered over the soldier's view of the real world, showing how accurate or inaccurate the tracking is at that point in the simulation.

 At HRL, I built the first motion-stabilized outdoor AR tracking system.
 This was not the first outdoor AR system, but it was probably the first to show good registration in an outdoor environment.
-Although this work dates back to 1998, it demonstrated more accurate registration than what we see today on mobile phones in AR browsers, partially because we had better sensors but also due to careful system design, calibration and sensor fusion.
+Although this work dates back to 1998, it demonstrated more accurate registration than what AR browsers on mobile phones demonstrated using GPS and compass sensors, partially because we had better sensors but also due to careful system design, calibration and sensor fusion.
 USC worked with us to correct orientation errors via template matching.
 I won the funding from DARPA, served as Principal Investigator, designed the technical approaches and supervised the team that built the system.

 Augmenting a real-world scene with virtual content has the potential to cause optical illusions and perceptual problems.
 We investigated a simple task: draw a virtual object that is behind a real wall.
 I worked with an experimental scientist to conduct a user study investigating different visualization techniques.
 We found that people tended to perceive the virtual object to be either on the surface of the wall or in front of the wall, even when rendered with a surrounding virtual cut-away box and strong motion-parallax cues.